 - These are intended to be as unbiased as possible but especially positive (and negative) personal experience will be noted.
 This to show you how the apps fare in use, rather than as a list of features on a page.

 - I will list the pricing details of each product’s various plans but this will not be exhaustive.
 The main focus here is on features affecting general usage for someone wanting screen sharing software.

 With that out of the way, let’s dive right in!

 Zoom (Windows, Mac, Linux, iOS, Android)

 I won’t lie – I’m a little biased towards Zoom.

-We’re not in a partnership or ever have been.
+We’re not in a partnership, nor have we ever been.
 The bias entirely comes from our own usage and great experiences with the product.

 Zoom is one of the (if not the) best video conferencing apps around.
 All you have to do is sign in, create a new call, and then you can invite others to your call whether they own a Zoom account or not.